just-ero/asl/Sonic Project '06/readme.md

 # Auto Splitter for ***Sonic Project '06***
 ## Features
-Starts the timer with an offset when the loading screen begins.
+Starts the timer when the loading screen begins.
 Splits upon completing an act.
 Does not reset the timer.
 Removes loading times.